 One of most hard thing in this world is to learn a new language.
-To learn language requires incredible concentration of forces and many other efforts.
+To learn language requires incredible concentration of cognitive forces and many other efforts.
 Of course, other sciences require the same, e.g., as mathematician I would say the same for mathematical subjects.
-People use to say that they do not talents, say, for mathematics, but they were to say that they do no see ways to get motifs for incredibly arduous work that the thing requires.
+People use to say that they do not have talent, say, for mathematics, but they were to say that they do not see ways to get motifs for an incredibly arduous work that the thing requires.
 The same applies for languages.
 My students often say that they do not have aptitude for languages.
 Why they say so?
-They do not see motifs for hard work, for superhuman effort I would say, it would require.
-Nobody taught them this rule.
+They do not see motifs for hard work, for superhuman effort, I would say, it would require.
+Nobody taught them this rule?
 But who knows this rule?
-Teachers themselves know this?
-Well, partly they know because they have done this necessary arduous task to become teachers of languages.
+Teachers themselves, do they know this, do they acknowledge this?
+Well, partly they know, because they have done themselves this necessary arduous task before to become teachers of languages.

-But more interesting thing turns around some very gifted students, in particular, students with excellent memory and other gifts, they very easily go forward in language, but in the end they loose interest and go astray, away from started studies of particular language.
+But a most interesting thing turns around some or many very gifted students, in particular, students with excellent memory and other gifts, namely, they very easily go forward in language, but in the end they lose interest and go astray, away from the started studies of a particular language.
 Why?
 Answer is very simple but not trivial.
-They do not see motif to exercise some effort because all comes to them too easily.
-And in the end they are to be counted among losers.
-I would say that crucial aspect here is that they can't go over some critical amount of necessary superhuman effort.
+Because they do not see a motif to exercise some extra effort because all comes to them too easily.
+And in the end they are to be counted among the losers.
+I would say that the crucial aspect here is that they can't go over some critical amount of a necessary superhuman effort.
 But here we see as if contradiction.
-Why they need superhuman effort if they can gain all in more endurable way?
-But now, see, here we get the point.
-It turns out that superhuman effort is more primary than its as if application.
+Why they need any superhuman effort if they can gain all in a more endurable way?
+But now, see, here we get the point!
+It turns out that the superhuman effort is more primary than as if its application.

-To be specific about what we conjectured, I repeat.
-Superhuman effort would suggest its necessity to learn language.
-In case we had easer way to come to knowledge of language, we didn't had necessity for any form of superhuman effort.
-But it turns out that reality, by unknown for us reasons, behaves other way, and superhuman effort is necessary in any case.
-Thus, we are forced to conclude that superhuman effort is primary with respect to its usability, i.e., to compensate lack of aptitude, gifts or talents of learner or so.
+To be more specific about what is conjectured, I am to repeat.
+Superhuman effort suggests or admonishes about its necessity at learning of languages.
+In case we had an easier way to come to the knowledge of language we didn't had necessity for any form of superhuman effort.
+But it turns out that the reality, by unknown for us reasons, behaves other way, and a superhuman effort is necessary in any case.
+Thus, we are forced to conclude that superhuman effort is primary with respect to its application, i.e., to compensate lack of aptitude, gifts or talents of learner or so.

-And now we are to come to some concluding sequel, namely, teachers must too exceed superhuman effort but in what?
-In to persuade learner of language to learn?
-Or in to find new and new contrivances to support learners weak motifs or descending interest?
+And now we are to come to some concluding sequel, namely, teachers too must exceed superhuman effort but in what?
+In to persuade learners of language to learn?
+Or in to find new and new contrivances to support learners weak motifs or descending interests?
 Or in to find ways to arouse anew and anew enthusiasm that for reason of too long run needed in to acquire language skills one get too tired and may be tempted to abandon once initiated efforts in half accomplished undertaking?
 Alas, we know too well that all this is necessary in even more amount than we would be able to enumerate.
-If there are exceptions, then in persons of some students which according words of Tomas de Kampen [14] were preordered by divine providence, or, more precisely, secundum divinae ordinationis sapientiam et aequitatem.
+If there are exceptions, then in persons of some students which according words of Tomas de Kampen [14] were preordered by the divine providence, or, more precisely, secundum divinae ordinationis sapientiam et aequitatem.